snowdj/stochastic_process_notes/_drafts/homework3.md

 - Peskun speedup
 - Distributed stick breaking implementation
 - Global stick moves (change the order of the cluster indicators) [nb: can be done using SMC]
+- Matrix: profiling, Cholesky, in place, JBLA
+- other likelihoods